-The food system, both in the Kingdom of Saudi Arabia (KSA) and globally, is one of the most unsustainable of all human activities, consuming 66% of global water supplies and 30% of global energy supplies, occupying 50% of all land used by humans, and emitting 33% of all greenhouse gases (GHG).
-These practices must change, locally and globally, and such change must be led by data-driven science and logical, future-focused innovation.
-KAUST is perfectly positioned to lead this drive for KSA, the region and the world.
+These practices must change, both locally and globally, and such change needs to be led by data-driven science and future-focused innovation.
+KAUST is perfectly positioned to lead this drive for the KSA, the region, and the world.

-The 10-year goal of the Center for Desert Agriculture (CDA) is to study, test and implement safe, secure and sustainable crop production systems for KSA.
-These systems will produce and deliver fresh, nutritious and high-value crops to the people of KSA with a reduced environmental footprint (e.g., less water, fertilizer, pesticides, and GHG emissions), thereby promoting healthy lifestyles and a clean environment for generations to come.
-The CDA’s goals align directly with many of the United Nation’s (UN) Sustainable Development Goals and KSA’s Vision 2030 for national transformation.
+The 10-year goal of the Center for Desert Agriculture (CDA) is to study, test, and implement secure, safe, and sustainable crop production systems for the KSA.
+These systems will produce and deliver fresh, nutritious, and high-value crops to the kingdom's people with a reduced environmental footprint (e.g., less water, fertilizer, pesticides, and GHG emissions), thereby promoting healthy lifestyles and a clean environment for generations to come.

-To accomplish this ambitious task, the CDA will take a multi-pronged approach to develop innovative field and greenhouse production systems for crop plants through: 1) directed and applied research, 2) graduate education, 3)extension, outreach, and community engagement, and 3) government, industrial, and academic partnerships.
+To accomplish this ambitious task, the CDA will take a multi-pronged approach to develop innovative field and greenhouse production systems for crop plants through

 The mission of the Center for Desert Agriculture is to foster and deliver innovations that make a significant impact on sustainable agriculture in the Kingdom of Saudi Arabia by 2030.
 To achieve this mission, we will: